yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

 but you may find some employers using different Git clients separate from GitHub.

-We’re still working out exactly how we want to use GitHub, but for the time being, you should create a GitHub account and then link your Yale email in order to get free access to GitHub Pro.
-(GitHub provides pro features to anyone with a `.edu` email address, not just Yale students.)
+We'll be using GitHub to store all of our work and changes.
+If you don't already have one, you should create a GitHub account and read up on how it works.
+Links to resources will be provided in the Teams.

+The following instructions will tell you how to obtain GitHub and the student developer pack which gives you some cool free perks.
+However these perks are completely optional and all you need is just a functional GitHub account.

+**You can simply create an account on the website and you will be all set.**

+However if you would like, you can follow the instructions below to get the student developer pack.

-## If you don’t have a GitHub account
+## If you don’t have a GitHub account and want the developer pack

 1. Go to the [GitHub homepage](https://github.com/)
 2. Type in a username, your Yale email, and a password to create an